ionic-team/stencil-site/docs-md/addons/stencil-router.md

 </stencil-router>
 ```

 When navigating to `/demos/rendering` based on the above configuration, the `demos-page` component will be loaded with a child component `fiber-demo`.
+They will both be loaded as children of their coresponding stencil-routes but they are not related other than both match the route.
 Nested routes/components just work.

 ## Navigating